Narasapuram: Economy

 Fishery is one of the main occupations that generates good amounts of revenues for the fishermen.
 It involves cultivation of a variety of estuarine fish called Pulasa.

 Culture

-Godavari Pushkaram is celebrated every twelve years in Narasapuram to take a holy dip in the Vasista Godavari River.
-This river is said to have been brought in by the famous Maharishi Vashishtha, one of the seven great sages of the Hindu Mythology.
+Godavari Pushkaram is held every twelve years in Narasapuram with a holy dip in the Vasista Godavari River.
+This river is said to have been brought to earth by the Maharishi Vashishtha, one of the seven great sages of the Hindu mythology.
 The place draws people from the world over throughout the year.
-Antarvedi, the merging of the Bay of Bengal and Vasista River, which is a tributary of the River Godavari.
+Antarvedi, the merging of the Bay of Bengal and Vasista River (which is a tributary of the River Godavari) is about 10 kms away.
 The place of confluence of the ocean and river is called the "Sapta Sagara Sangam Pradesam".
 It is also known as the Anna Chelli Gattu (meaning brother–sister embankment).

-Some of the religious destinations in the town are, Adikesava Emberumaanar Temple, a Vaishnavite temple of 300 years old which was constructed by translator of the British East India Company, Prasannagresara Puppala Ramanappa Naidu.
+Some of the religious sites in the town are Adikesava Emberumaanar Temple, a Vaishnavite temple 300 years old which was constructed by translator of the British East India Company, Prasannagresara Puppala Ramanappa Naidu.